nicholaschaung/markdown-cv/index.md

 title: Nicholas Chaung's CV
 ---
 # Nicholas Chaung
-Data Engineer with consulting and leadership experience.
+Data Engineer with five years of leadership experience and more than three years of consulting experience.
 Experienced in building and maintaining data flows for a variety of cross-domain analytics platforms.

 <div id="webaddress">
 <a href="tech@chaung.net">tech@chaung.net</a>